mactul/cmp_hash/README.md

 It is possible to use the `certainty` function which will give an idea of the probability that 2 files are variants of each other.

 Due to the small size of the uint32_t used, the program builds its hash only on the first 4 GB of a file.

+The main.c program is an example of utilisation.